adlnet/xAPI-Spec/xAPI-Data.md

 	</tr>
 </table>

 Durations are expected to be presented in the format in which they are recorded.
-For example if a duration is tracked in seconds (or fractions of a second) there is no need to convert this to hours, minutes and seconds.
+For example if a Duration is tracked in seconds (or fractions of a second) there is no need to convert this to hours, minutes, and seconds.

 <a name="append2"/>
 ## <a name="4.6.s3"></a>Appendices
 <a name="Appendix2A"/>

-### <a name="A">Appendix A</a>: Example statements
+### <a name="A">Appendix A</a>: Example Statements

-Example of a simple statement (line breaks are for display purposes only):
+Example of a simple Statement (line breaks are for display purposes only):
 ```
 {
 	"id":"fd41c918-b88b-4b20-a0a5-a4c32391aaa0",